IntersectMBO/cardano-db-sync/doc/syncing-and-rollbacks.md

 The main threads are:

 * The database insert thread.
-This thread retrieves data from the `DbAction` and pool offline metadata response queue and inserts the data into the database.
+This thread retrieves data from the `DbAction` and pool offchain metadata response queue and inserts the data into the database.

 * The `node` communication thread which retrieves blocks from the `node` and places them in the `DbAction` queue.